Lithuania: Health

-By 2000 the vast majority of Lithuanian health care institutions were non-profit-making enterprises and a private sector developed, providing mostly outpatient services which are paid for out-of-pocket.
+By 2000, the vast majority of health care institutions were non-profit-making enterprises and a private sector developed, providing mostly outpatient services which are paid for out-of-pocket.
 The Ministry of Health also runs a few health care facilities and is involved in the running of the two major Lithuanian teaching hospitals.
 It is responsible for the State Public Health Centre which manages the public health network including ten county public health centres with their local branches.
 The ten counties run county hospitals and specialised health care facilities.

 There is Compulsory Health Insurance for the Lithuanian residents.
-There are 5 Territorial Health Insurance Funds, covering Vilnius, Kaunas, Klaipėda, Šiauliai and Panevėžys.
+There are 5 territorial health insurance funds, covering Vilnius, Kaunas, Klaipėda, Šiauliai and Panevėžys.
 Contributions for people who are economically active are 9% of income.
 Emergency medical services are provided free of charge to all residents.
 Access to the secondary and tertiary care, such as hospital treatment, is normally via referral by a general practitioner.
-Lithuania also has one of the lowest health care prices in Europe.
+Lithuania has one of the lowest health care prices in Europe.